sarahtischer/Influenza-Excel_Project_CareerFoundry/README.md

 ## Tools
 * Excel: Used for data profiling, data cleaning, and basic statistical analysis in Achievement 1
-* Tableau: Used to create data visualizations and interactive dashboards to effectively present insights
+* Tableau: Used to create data visualizations and interactive dashboards to present insights effectively

 ## Visualizations
 Visualizations generated during the project can be found in the [Tableau Workbook](https://public.tableau.com/app/profile/sarah.tischer/viz/2_9_Storytelling_with_Data_Presentations/Preparingfor2018InfluenzaSeason).
 This includes spatial, temporal, and statistical visualizations illustrating key findings and insights derived from the analysis.
 The Tableau storyboard provides a comprehensive overview of the data-driven narrative developed throughout the project.

+## Presentation
+An oral presentation of the Tableau Workbook can be found on [YouTube](https://www.youtube.com/watch?v=fSmHvWc_vRg).
+This presentation serves as the final deliverable of the project and presents findings and recommendations to stakeholders.

 ## Summary
 The goal of the Influenza Data Analysis Project is to use data-driven insights to proactively plan for staffing needs during the influenza season.
 By integrating multiple data sources and applying statistical analysis techniques, the project provides actionable recommendations to the medical staffing agency.
 This project highlights the importance of data analysis in healthcare decision-making and demonstrates the value of Python programming skills in extracting insights from complex data sets.